sumnulu/fikrimuhal-staj/acikdemokrasi.api.user.register.md

 ### Requirements
 - Email and password fields should not be blank
 - Email address should not be used before
+- After the register, user will receive an email verification mail

 ### Example usage